worksbyabhi/product-pricing/README.md

 npm start
 ```

+portal should be accessible from http://localhost:3000/ if no other project is already running on port 3000

 ### Note

 - by default 1 admin user with username as admin and password as admin will be created.
 Use this to login to client portal.